jonathanstowe/Ujumla/README.md

 ## Support

-This doesn't work right now please ignore it

 If you have any suggestions, complaints or patches please direct them to [Github](https://github.com/jonathanstowe/Ujumla/issues)

 The chances are that this won't parse every conceivable configuration file, so if you find something that